ScottLogic/Technology-Carbon-Standard/pages/schemas/implementation-guide.md

           "network_data_transfer": {
             "emissions": 1000,
-            "notes": "Calculated based on emissions estimate associated with www website and its traffic figures" }
+            "notes": "Calculated based on emissions estimate associated with www website and its traffic figures" },
+          "downstream_infrastructure": {
+            "emissions": 2000,
+            "notes": "Customer devices used to run our services" }
         }
       }